Last Updated on May 15, 2023

 A trip to Tuscany can be the ultimate romantic getaway, but why not get a group of friends or the extended family together for the trip?
 This is not only a fun escape, but also a way to divide your costs even further.
 A rental car can run around €24 per day, split between four this is roughly €6 per person per day for transportation.
 Gas, pizzas and bottles of wine can also be shared, as can accommodation.
 The ultimate way to stay in Italy is to rent a rural villa for a week or more, which can be a more economical choice over hotels even for couples.
 Split between four or more people, however, the cost of staying in your own private Italian villa can dip to $20 per person per night and in the off season even less.

-3. Hey, this is Europe…what about public transportation?
+3. What about public transportation?

 There is plenty of public transportation, and certainly an option, but renting a car affords you the freedom to tour through the various Tuscan villages at your leisure and is easier for day trips.
-If you can share costs as we recommend above, even better.
-Since prices at the big car rental companies like Hertz, Budget or Avis looked too high, I checked out different car hire comparison sites.
+If you can share costs as we recommend above, even bette Since prices at the big car rental companies like Hertz, Budget or Avis looked too high, I checked out different car hire comparison sites.
 In the end, I booked through Carrentals.com.
 This is the way we found the best rental car deal through a site we had never used before, Argusrentals.com, for a low-priced Avis rental car.

 Public transport definitely has its own set of advantages, however, the first being the cost.
 Public transport is cheaper than renting a car, and a good majority of Tuscan cities and towns are connected by trains and buses, which leave regularly from main stations and cost only a few Euros for short distances.
 If you are a solo traveler, or making mostly one way trips through the region, train travel is definitely the cheaper option.
 If you don’t want to take the train, no worries: there are plenty of organized tours available in Tuscany, for example: